All Posts in Ascending Order

 17 – Step 2 Overview

 Step 2 – Came to believe that a Power greater than ourselves could restore us to sanity.
-Christina’s version – Became willing to believe that there was a power bigger than myself and humans in general that could get me off the food abuse merry-go-round.
-Personalizing it – If insanity can be explained as doing […]
+Christina’s Version Became willing to believe that there was a power bigger than myself and humans in general that could get me off the food abuse merry-go-round.
+Personalize It If insanity can be explained as doing the same […]

 18 – Being convinced, we were at Step Three…